 The translation is divided into 12 key messages (see below).
 As a general rule, the wrong person or wrong tense of a verb will not receive a tick.
-Minor inaccuracies, such as incorrect gender or adjectival agreement, will not on their own prevent the award of a tick.
-Do not accept the use of an infinitive for a conjugated verb.
+Minor inaccuracies, such as in character writing, however, providing they do not lead to a change in meaning, will not on their own prevent the award of a tick.